 You will normally need a minimum of a 2:1 honours degree or equivalent (a GPA of at least 3.2 on a 4-point scale or B/B+ on a literal scale).

-The degree must either be in Economics, Accounting, Finance or a relevant related subject which has included a significant component of Economics and quantitative techniques.
+The degree should be in Economics, Finance or related subject which has included a significant component of Economics and quantitative techniques.

 The award recognises studying abroad as a positively life changing experience for many students as well as promoting intercultural understanding and tolerance.
 Successful candidates will receive up to £10,000 to be applied toward the cost of tuition fees.